2012–13 Football League Cup: Third round

 The draw for the third round was made on 30 August 2012, following the televised second round match between Northampton Town and Wolverhampton Wanderers.
 The seven English teams playing in European competitions during the season – Arsenal, Chelsea, Liverpool, Manchester City, Manchester United, Newcastle United and Tottenham Hotspur – entered at this stage, while the other 25 teams had all progressed from the second round.

 The 16 ties took place on 25–26 September 2012.

 Fourth round

 The draw for the fourth round was made on 26 September 2012, following the televised Third Round match between Manchester United and Newcastle United.
 All teams participating in the Fourth Round progressed from the third round.

 The ties took place on 30–31 October 2012.

-Fifth round
+Quarter-finals

-The draw for the fifth round took place on 31 October 2012 after the televised game between Chelsea and Manchester United.
+The draw for the quarter-finals took place on 31 October 2012 after the televised game between Chelsea and Manchester United.
 Bradford City are the lowest ranked team, as the only team from League Two.

 Three of the ties were played on 11 and 12 December 2012.
 Due to their involvement at the FIFA Club World Cup, Chelsea played their match the following week.